 ▪ Boosting your employability by acquiring valuable skills required for positions in business, government and academia.

-Dr. Leonhardt van Efferink (PhD defence in December 2017) first worked as country risk analyst for 12 years.
-From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies.
+Leonhardt van Efferink first worked as country risk analyst for 12 years.
+From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies (PhD defence in December 2017, final version of thesis due in 2018).
 Students of his 2017 Summer Schools gave him an average of 9.5/10 for his teaching skills.
 Former Summer School student Roman from Switzerland recommends Leonhardt because “through his ability to interact with all the people with all their different backgrounds, he managed to meet the needs of each participant in a very unique way.
 The course turned out to be a highly interactive class combined with the professional inputs from Mr. van Efferink.
 His enthusiasm and knowledge in the area of Country Risk was contagious and opened completely different perspectives to all of us.
 Personally, I learned a lot about country risk and the different drivers during the course.”

 ▪ Strong motivation and good command of English are essential to get a pass for the course;